Josh Stockton is a founding partner of Stockton Talbert. You may reach him by email at firstname.lastname@example.org or by phone at 405.225.1200.

 Josh has extensive experience in complex civil litigation.
 He has successfully resolved cases for clients in cases involving employment law, constitutional law, civil rights, business & commercial litigation, class actions, bad faith insurance, catastrophic personal injuries, and in appellate practice.
 Some of his representative cases include:

-1. Walker v.
-BuildDirect.com Technologies, Inc., 2015 OK 30, a case that decided whether online arbitration agreements are enforceable under Oklahoma law.
+Walker v.
+BuildDirect.com Technologies, Inc., 2015 OK 30, a business litigation case that decided when online arbitration agreements are enforceable under Oklahoma law.

 Josh graduated from the OU College of Law in 2007.
 While in law school, he received the George B. Fraser Scholarship for Outstanding Academics in Civil Procedure, American Jurisprudence Awards for Civil Procedure and Legal Research and Writing, became a member of Phi Kappa Phi Honor Society, and was on the Dean's Honor Roll.
 He studied law at Oxford University with the study abroad program in the summer of 2005.